inaka/guidelines/INTERVIEWS.md

 1. How would you make a Backbone Collection deal with API responses when the response is not an array?
 1. Why should we bind events using “listenTo()” instead of “on()”?

+### Swift Questions
+####Technical Questions
+1. What's the difference between `viewDidLoad` and `viewDidAppear`?
+When would you use each?
+1. What's the difference between a `let` and a `var` declaration?
+When would you use each?
+1. What's the difference between a *value type* and a *reference type*?
+When would you use each?
+1. What is a retain cycle?
+1. What is the purpose of a `reuseIdentifier`?
+What is the main advantage of having it set?
+1. What is an optional?
+What is an implicitly unwrapped optional?
+When would you use the former vs the latter vs a non-optional variable?
+1. What is a protocol?
+When would you use it?
+1. What is autolayout?
+What does it mean when a constraint is *broken*?
+Can you help me set up the constraints in the following view?
+1. Have you ever worked with push notifications?
+Can you explain me what are the steps to receive push notifications?
+1. **Final exercise:** Give the candidate a computer and ask him/her to solve one of the issues from one of our [Swift open source projects](https://inaka.github.io/).
+Ask him/her to follow the Inaka's git workflow (open a new branch, commit there, open a pull request and assign you as reviewer).
+You will be evaluating:
+  - Some of his/her git abilities (clone, branch, pull request)
+  - His/her skills facing a random problem.
+  - His work attitude overall.

+####Experience Questions
+1. What dependency managers do you know?
+Which one do you prefer, and why?
+1. Which iOS-related frameworks have you worked with?
+1. Have you ever heard of XMPP?
+1. What's your experience dealing with provisioning profiles and code signing?
+1. Have you ever made your own app and uploaded it to the App Store?
+If so, would you show it to me?

 ---

 ## General Check-List